 I received a B.S. in Specialized Physics and a B.S. in Astronomy from the University of Illinois at Urbana-Champaign in 2018.
 I then moved to Tufts university, earning an M.S. in Physics in 2020, and earning a Ph.D. in 2023 with my dissertation titled Axions in a Dark Universe: Dark Matter Behavior and Novel Dynamics Inform Cosmological Observations.
+Following my Ph.D., I was a postdoctoral research associate at Brown University from September 2023 to October 2025.

 My interests include many topics in theoretical cosmology, high-energy theory/phenomenology, astro-particle physics, quantum physics and quantum cosmology, and gravity.
 I believe that all of these topics have an important role to play in our search for the true nature of the universe.

-Another interest of mine is the pursuit of a more complete understanding of the history of the universe.
-In recent years, the "standard" model of cosmology, known as the Lambda CDM model, has been challenged by some discrepant observations.
-Most notable is the so-called Hubble Tension, a disagreement between early-universe measurements (cosmic microwave background data from Planck or ACT, and others) and late-universe measurements (supernovae data from the sh0es collaboration, and others) of the present rate of the universe's expansion, the Hubble constant.
-The Hubble constant seems to be well-determined down to percent-level precision by each of these methods, as well as other complementary methods, but their results diagree at varying levels, up to 5 sigma.
-Since the cosmic microwave background data relies on cosmological models to extrapolate the value of the Hubble constant today, a promising approach to understanding this discrepancy lies in trying to adjust the Lambda CDM model.
-Similar approaches can address tensions in other measurements, such as S8 Tension, a disagreement in the measurement of matter clustering in the late universe.
+Another interest of mine is the pursuit of a more complete understanding of the history of the universe, searching for a cosmological concordance model.
+In recent years, the "standard" model of cosmology, the original concordance model known as LambdaCDM, has been challenged by a number of discrepant observations.
+Much attention has been given to the so-called Hubble Tension, a disagreement between early-universe measurements (cosmic microwave background (CMB) data from Planck, ACT, SPT) and some late-universe measurements (specifically Cepheid-variable-calibrated supernovae luminosities from the SH0ES collaboration) of the present rate of the universe's expansion, the Hubble constant.
+The Hubble constant seems to be well-determined down to nearly percent-level precision by each of these methods, as well as other complementary methods, but their results disagree at varying levels, some claiming greater than 5 sigma (even 7 sigma!) disagreement.
+Since the CMB data rely on a cosmological model to extrapolate the value of the Hubble constant today, a promising approach to understanding this discrepancy lies in trying to adjust the LambdaCDM model.
+Other such tensions have gained recent interest.
+For instance, Baryon Acoustic Oscillations (BAO) data from DESI have recently placed an upper bound on the total mass of standard model neutrinos within the LambdaCDM model which is discrepant with lower bounds from neutrino oscillation experiments.
+In addition, the combination of DESI data along with uncalibrated supernovae distances (such as those from the DES, Pantheon, and Union3 compilations) have shown a preference for DE which is not constant in time as assumed in LambdaCDM, but dynamical instead.
+These anomalies, and others, are both puzzling and exciting as they provide the blueprints for hunting for new physics phenomena in cosmology.

 You can find a summary of my publications and talks here: